 - Students are required to agree to the NJIT Honor Code at all times. - College Rule of Thumb: You should expect to spend a minimum of 2 hours in outside work for each hour spent in class each week.
-That means 6 hours outside of lecture spent on this class alone. - You should expect to be assessed on learning outcomes by means of three Common Exams, a Final Exam, quizzes, and scores on homework assignments. - You are expected to make the time to attend the Common Exams in addition to the scheduled lectures/recitation. - Do not create distractions in class that interfere with the work of other students or instructors. - Electronic recording devices are permitted as long as they are not disruptive to the class.
-Please refrain from using electronics for anything but class related activities. - The schedule below lists the topics covered and text readings.
-Do the homework problems: it is almost impossible to succeed in physics courses without working on a lot of problems. - In General: - Read the assigned sections of the text before the lecture covering that material. - Do the recitation problems BEFORE the recitation. - Submit the weekly homework assignments before they are due.
+That means 6 hours outside of lecture spent on this class alone. - You should expect to be assessed on learning outcomes by means of three Common Exams, a Final Exam, in-class quizzes, and scores on homework assignments. - You are expected to make the time to attend the Common Exams in addition to the scheduled lectures/recitation. - Do not create distractions in class that interfere with the work of other students or instructors. - The schedule below lists the topics covered and text readings.
+Do the homework problems: it is almost impossible to succeed in physics courses without working a lot of problems.
+The last column provides additional recommended problems to be covered in the recitation.
+Please work them out BEFORE the recitation. - In General: - Read the assigned sections of the text before the lecture covering that material. - Do the recitation problems BEFORE the recitation. - Submit the weekly homework assignments before they are due.